 |✓ Problems with pregnancy and breastfeeding||✓ Reproductive disorders and impaired fertility||✓ Developmental abnormalities in infants|

 Lie #6: Whole Grains Are Good for Everyone

 The use of whole grains is an easy subject to get confused about, especially for those with a passion for health and nutrition.
 For the longest time, we’ve been told that whole grains are highly beneficial.
 Unfortunately, ALL grains can elevate your insulin and leptin levels, even whole grains and organic varieties—and elevated insulin/leptin increases your risk of chronic disease.
 This is especially true if you already struggle with insulin/leptin resistance, which would manifest as high blood pressure, distorted cholesterol ratios, being overweight, or diabetes).

 It has been my experience that more than 85 percent of Americans have trouble controlling their insulin and leptin levels and have one or more of the symptoms listed above.
-You may be one of those if you struggle to maintain an ideal body weight and body composition, tend to accumulate fat around you belly, or have a suboptimal lipid profile.
-In fact, insulin/leptin dysregulation is a common indicator for many of the diseases so prevalent today, such as diabetes, heart disease, dementia, and cancer.
+You may be one of those if you struggle to maintain ideal body weight and body composition, tend to accumulate fat around your belly, or have a suboptimal lipid profile.
+In fact, insulin/leptin dysregulation is a common indicator of many of the diseases so prevalent today, such as diabetes, heart disease, dementia, and cancer.